Lactobacillus plantarum

 1

-Pooled across 9 RCTs.
+Pooled across 9 clinical trials.

 Significant reductions in BMI, body weight, abdominal fat, and visceral fat vs placebo.
 IL-6 and hs-CRP also reduced.
 Effect sizes modest but consistent across trials.
 Best evidence is for specific branded strains (LP01, LP02, LP299v) rather than generic 'L. plantarum.'